beegy-labs/my-girok/.ai/packages/ui-components.md

 # @my-girok/ui-components

-> Shared React 19 components with WCAG 2.1 AA compliance
+> Shared React 19 components with WCAG 2.1 AAA compliance

 ## Purpose

 Reusable UI components for React applications in the monorepo.
-All components meet WCAG 2.1 AA standards with 44px+ touch targets and focus-visible keyboard navigation.
+All components meet WCAG 2.1 AAA standards (7:1+ contrast) with 44px+ touch targets, focus-visible keyboard navigation, and tracking-wide letter-spacing for readability.

 ## Structure